concordion/concordion-website/_includes/coding.md

 ~~~
 {% endif %}

 A fixture class is required for each specification.
+The name of the fixture class and the specification share the same base name.
+The fixture has an optional suffix of "Fixture" or "Test" - for example, the fixture for the "SplittingNames.{{ spec_ext }}" specification could be named "SplittingNames.{{ fixture_ext }}", "SplittingNamesFixture.{{ fixture_ext }}" or "SplittingNamesTest.{{ fixture_ext }}".

 Unlike {{ test_library }}, we don't {% if java %}annotate methods with `@Test`{% elsif csharp %}add a `[Test]` attribute to methods{% endif %}.
 Instead, the tests are determined from the specification. {% if supports_2_0 %}Each example in the specification that uses the [example command]({{site.baseurl}}/instrumenting/{{ page.fixture_language }}/{{ page.spec_type }}/#example-command) is created as a separate JUnit test, and an additional `[outer]` test is added for any commands that exist outside of examples.
 If the example command is not used, the{% else %}The{% endif supports_2_0 %} specification is run as a single {{ test_library }} test.